ishakmohmed/Hit-Me-Up/README.md

 ![Mohmed Ishak](https://user-images.githubusercontent.com/52876913/136593583-d093d16b-cbe9-4a8e-88db-77e34a3d581d.png)

 ### [6] How To Run The Project Locally
 If you want to just see the live version, refer point 1.
 Otherwise keep reading.
+Make sure you have got Node.js runtime environment and MongoDB installed on your machine.
 Fork this repository.
 Add a `.env` file in your project with the following content.

     MONGO_URI=mongodb://localhost:27017/temporaryDB
     JWT_SECRET_KEY=fakekey